momentohq/public-dev-docs/docs/develop/authentication/permissions.md

 }
 ```

 Consumers of the token generated with this permission set would be allowed to read from any key that started with `MYTENANTID-`.
-Attempting to read from a key starting with a different tenant id would result in an authorization error.
+Attempting to read from a key starting with a different tenant id would result in an authorization error being returned.